-18and whenever it takes hold of him, it throws him down, and he foams and grinds his teeth and becomes rigid.
-And I asked your disciples to cast it out, and they were not strong enough.”
+18and whenever it takes hold of him, it throws him down, and he foams at the mouth, grinds his teeth, and he becomes rigid.
+And I asked your disciples to cast it out, but they were not strong enough.”

-19And he answered them and says, “O generation without trust, how long will I be with you?
-How long will I bear with you?
+19And he answered them and said, “O unbelieving generation, how much longer will I be with you?
+How much longer must I put up with you?
 Bring him to me.”

-20And they brought him to him, and when he saw him, immediately the spirit threw him into a convulsion, and having fallen on the ground, he was rolling around foaming at the mouth.
+20And they brought the boy to him, and when the spirit saw him, immediately it threw the boy into a convulsion, and after he fell on the ground he began rolling around and foaming at the mouth.

-21And he asked his father, “How long a time has this been happening to him?”
-And he said, “From childhood.”
+21And he asked his father, “How long has this been happening to him?”
+And he said, “Since he was a child.”

-22And often it has thrown him both into the fire and into the waters to destroy him.
-But if you are able to do anything, have compassion on us, and help us.”
+22And often it has thrown him both into fire and into water to destroy him.
+But if you are able to do anything, have compassion on us and help us.”

-23And Jesus said to him, “If you are able to!
+23And Jesus said to him, “What do you mean, ‘If you are able to?’
 All things are possible for the one who believes.”

 24Immediately the father of the child cried out and said, “I believe!
 Help my unbelief!”

-25And when Jesus saw that a multitude came running together, he subdued the unclean spirit, saying to him, “You mute and deaf spirit, I command you, come out of him and enter no more into him.”
+25And when Jesus saw that a crowd was quickly gathering around him, he subdued the unclean spirit, saying to it, “You mute and deaf spirit, I command you, come out of him and never enter into him again.”

-26And having cried out, and torn him much, he came out, and the boy became as if he were dead, so that most of them said, “He is dead.”
+26And after crying out and throwing him into a violent convulsion, he came out.
+And the boy appeared as if he were dead, so that most of them said, “He is dead.”

-27But Jesus took him by the hand and raised him up and he got up.
+27But Jesus, taking him by the hand, lifted him up and he stood up.

-28And when he had come into the house, his disciples asked him privately, “Why is it that we were not able to cast it out?”
+28And when he had come into the house, his disciples asked him privately, “Why were we not able to cast it out?”

-29And he said to them, “This kind is not able to come out by anything except by prayer.”
+29And he said to them, “This kind of spirit cannot come out by anything except prayer.”

 30They went out from there and passed through Galilee.
 And he did not want anyone to know it,